cyto0plasm/Taskly-Vue/README.md

 ## Overview

-This project is designed to help users manage tasks efficiently by offering multiple visualization methods and clear task states.
+This project is designed to help users manage tasks efficiently by offering multible operations such as CRUDS, Sorting, Filtering .
 It follows a decoupled architecture with a RESTful backend API and a modern frontend consuming it.

+## how it works
+# User Auth
+for user authentication and permissions i used breeze with a custom Login-Register Page and other user specific operations like resiting password or updating profile...

+# Main Models(Entities)
+Task - Project -> Models
+TaskService, ProjectService -> building a centeralized Queries for models TaskControllerApiVue, ProjectControllerApiVue -> managing api routes for vue TaskController, ProjectController -> the application was based on SSR(Server Side Rendering) but i decided to split loading pages to ssr and managing Entities handled by vue's CSR(Client Side Rendering).
+# Request LifeCycle
+User action → Store calls api via apiRequest.js → auth and other middlewares catch request → Backend controller handles request → Database(MySql) → Backend sends JSON → Store updates UI/State

 ---